vangauthic/weather-app/README.md

-# FriscoNow
+# WeatherNow

-A web-application displaying real-time weather information for Frisco, TX.
+A web-application displaying real-time weather information for any requested city in America created for CSCE 1010 at UNT.

+## Authors

+Andrew Petty
+Jatin Kumar

 # USAGE